Tesla Solar Roof Is Not A Serious Product

 As we have observed earlier, the October Solar Roof unveil was a dog and pony show to sell the SolarCity merger.
 Unfortunately, as we discuss below, even this current unveil is a dog and pony show to set the Company for yet another capital raise.

-Given that Tesla is using automotive designers to develop these products, it's likely that this crew has little experience with requirements of long lasting roofing installations.
+Given that Tesla is using automotive designers to develop these products, it's likely that this crew has little experience with requirements of long-lasting roofing installations.
 Consequently, we are skeptical that Tesla will have a high reliability working system in the near future.

 In addition to the connectors, it is unknown how the roof will be anchored to the structure, how many holes need to be drilled into the rooftop, how the wiring will be run, how lossy the distribution system will be, where the DC electricity will be converted to AC, what kind of inverters the company will use, etc.